Disclaimer: This is Untrue.

 * "Conjugate Acid in Wikipedia" https://en.wikipedia.org/wiki/Conjugate_acid

-Body fluids can be categorized into extracellular fluid and intracellular fluid.
-Intracellular fluid is the fluid within cells.
-Extracellular fluid is the fluid outside the cells.
-Electrolytes' composition of the extracellular fluid is mostly regulated by the kidneys.
-Electrolytes' composition of the cerebrospinal fluid (CSF), in which neurons are bathing, is quite similar to that of the extracellular fluid.
+Body fluids can be categorized into extracellular fluid (ECF) and intracellular fluid (ICF).
+Intracellular fluid is the fluid within cells, while extracellular fluid is the fluid outside them.
+The electrolyte composition of the ECF is primarily regulated by the kidneys.
+The electrolyte composition of the cerebrospinal fluid (CSF), in which neurons are bathed, is quite similar to that of the general extracellular fluid.

 2.5.2.2.2 Electric Potential Difference

-In (G) and (H), the inside opens and 2 Potassium ions are released to the inside.
+Stages (G) and (H), the transporter opens toward the inside, and the two $\mathrm{K}^{+}$ ions are released into the intracellular fluid.

 Return to the Home Page